 Traveling is more than a hobby for me; it’s a way of life.
 Everything I own, including my two dogs, fits neatly in my car and everything I really need fits in a backpack.
 In the past seven years my dogs and I have crossed the country eleven times, taken dozens of regional road trips, hiked thousands of miles in the lower 48 states and lived in nine states on both coasts: PA, OR, MD, VA, NM, MT, MI, WV, and ME.
 This summer I headed north to Canada and hit my 50th state: Alaska!

-Last spring, after seven years of living out of my car between housesitting jobs, I bought myself a home on the road: a 5 by 10 foot solar-powered Teardrop trailer.
+For my 30th birthday, after seven years of living out of my car between housesitting jobs, I bought myself a home on the road: a 5 by 10 foot solar-powered Teardrop trailer.
 I spent the whole glorious summer living on the road, boondocking across 20 states and three Canadian provinces.

 At least once a year, I leave the dogs with friends and travel overseas.
 So far, I’ve flown to Hawaii, ridden a train around Europe, volunteered in post-hurricane Honduras, gone mountaineering in Ecuador and trekking in Peru.
 Next fall, I’m scheming a trip to my mitochondrial motherland: the UK!